Systematic Features of Axisymmetric Neutrino-Driven Core-Collapse Supernova Models in Multiple Progenitors: Results

-This is more clearly visualized in the top left panel of Figure \ref{fig-rsh-xi}.
-Taking six models as an example in the mass range between $19.2$ $M_{\odot}$ and $24.0 \Msun$, the shock revival is shown to occur earlier for s20.0 (red line) and s22.0 (blue line) compared to the lighter progenitor s19.2 (green line).
-Comparing with the bottom left panel of Figure \ref{fig-rsh-xi}, it can be seen that the compactness parameter (Equation (\ref{eq-xi})) is smaller for s20.0 (labeled by red arrow) and s22.0 (by blue arrow) in the chosen mass range above\footnote{Note in Figure 3 that the correlation between the compactness and $t_{400}$ is rather weak, which is more clearly seen in Figure \ref{fig-all}(c).}.
+This is more clearly visualized in Figure \ref{fig-rsh}, showing time evolution of average shock radii for six models in the mass range between $19.0$ $M_{\odot}$ and $24.0 ~M_{\odot}$.
+The shock revival is shown to occur earlier for s20.0 (red line) and s22.0 (blue line) compared to the lighter progenitors s19.0 (green line) and s21.0 (black line).
+Comparing with Figure \ref{fig-xi}, it can be seen that the compactness parameter (Equation (\ref{eq-xi})) is smaller for s20.0 and s22.0 in the chosen mass range.
 The smaller compactness is translated into smaller mass accretion rate onto the stalled bounce shock.
-For model s20.0 (red line in the top panel), the relatively earlier shock revival ($\sim 100$ ms postbounce) coincides with the sharp decline of the accretion rate (dashed red line).
-After that, the accretion rate gradually decreases to $\sim 0.1 \Msun \, {\rm s}^{-1}$ till $t_{400} =420$ ms at this time the revived shock has expanded to an average radius of $\langle r \rangle = 400$ km.
-Here $t_{400}$ is a useful measure to qualify the vigor of the shock revival \citep[e.g.,][]{hanke12}.
-On the other hand, high compactness (model s21.0, black arrow in the bottom panel) leads to the high accretion rate (black dashed line in the top panel) and it takes $\sim$ 500 ms for the sloshing shock (black line in the top panel) to gradually turn into a pronounced expansion later on ($t_{400}$ = 700 ms).
-The growing {\it diagnostic} explosion energy\footnote{ Following \citet{suwa10} and \citet{nakamura14}, we define the {\it diagnostic} energy that refers to the integral of the energy over all outward moving zones that have a positive sum of the specific internal, kinetic, and gravitational energy.} (top right panel) and the almost converged mass of PNS (bottom right) are also shown as a function of post-bounce time.
-The PNS mass has a clear correlation with $\xi_{2.5}$.
-Regarding the diagnostic energy, the increasing rate ($E_{\rm dia}/(t_{\rm fin} - t_{400})$ in unit of $10^{51}\,{\rm erg \, s}^{-1}$) tends to become higher for models with high $\xi_{2.5}$ (0.754, 1.12, and 1.44, for s22.0, s23.0 and s24.0, respectively).
-This also indicates that the diagnostic energy of the high-$\xi$ models might become higher later on.
-Note that in previous 1D studies with simplified neutrino heating and cooling scheme \citep{Oconnor11} or with the excision inside the PNS \citep{Ugliano12}, the relation between the compactness and these explosion properties could not be determined in a self-consistent manner.
+For model s20.0 ($\xi_{2.0}=0.19$, red line in Figure \ref{fig-rsh}), the relatively earlier shock revival ($\sim 100$ ms postbounce) coincides with the sharp decline of the accretion rate (dashed red line).
+After that, the accretion rate gradually decreases to $\sim 0.1 ~M_{\odot} \, {\rm s}^{-1}$ till $t_{400} =420$ ms at this time the revived shock has expanded to an average radius of $\langle r \rangle = 400$ km.
+Here $t_{400}$ is a useful measure to qualify the vigor of the shock revival (e.g., \cite{hanke12}).
+On the other hand, model s21.0 has high compactness ($\xi_{2.0} = 0.46$), which leads to the high accretion rate (black dashed line in Figure \ref{fig-rsh}).
+It takes $\sim$ 500 ms for the sloshing shock of model s21.0 (black solid line in the Figure \ref{fig-rsh}) to gradually turn into a pronounced expansion later on and 700 ms to arrive at $\langle r \rangle = 400$ km ($t_{400}$ = 700 ms).

+Note in Figure \ref{fig-rsh} that the correlation between the compactness and $t_{400}$ is rather weak.
+In the Appendix 2, we attempt to find the alternative compactness parameter by which the correlation is slightly improved.